qcrisw/tweet-crawler/README.md

 Making use of Docker (and Docker Compose) greatly simplifies the Tweet Crawler setup process and will make it easier for you to run this program on the platform of your choice.

-If you already have up-to-date versions of these programs, feel free to skip straight to the [Configuration](https://github.com/qcrisw/tweet-crawler/#configuration) section.
+If you already have up-to-date versions of these programs, feel free to skip straight to the [Install and Run](https://github.com/qcrisw/tweet-crawler/#install-and-run) section.

 ### Prerequisites

 We've included links below to installation instructions for Docker Community Edition on three popular platforms: Windows, Mac, and Ubuntu (Linux).

-Furthermore, we've also included instructions to configure the Twitter access credentials for Tweet Crawler.

 After following these instructions, you will be able to directly run the commands in the [Install and Run](https://github.com/qcrisw/tweet-crawler/#install-and-run) section.